Scoppio/megamek/megamek/README.md

 and the host's IP address.

 To play in a hot seat fashion, you can run the host and any number of other players on the same computer.
-First, launch and host a game.
-Then, launch another copy of the game for each connecting player, and in the "Server Address" field of the connect dialog, type `localhost`.
+First, launch and host a twGame.
+Then, launch another copy of the TWGame for each connecting player, and in the "Server Address" field of the connect dialog, type `localhost`.
-Each player will need to switch to his/her copy of the game to play their turn.
+Each player will need to switch to his/her copy of the TWGame to play their turn.

 To start a dedicated server, use the `-dedicated` command line switch.
-A dedicated server just runs the server, in the console, without a "host" player in the game.
-People, including yourself, can join it like a game with a host.
+A dedicated server just runs the server, in the console, without a "host" player in the twGame.
+People, including yourself, can join it like a TWGame with a host.
 The dedicated server reads the password and port options from the `clientsettings.xml` file, or uses the default (no password and port 2346.)
 If you want the dedicated server to load a saved game, supply the filename at the end of `-dedicated` args, like this: `-dedicated savedgame.sav` or